-If you’re a gadget geek, you know how frustrating it is to rely on disposable AA batteries.
-It’s as if you’re stuck in a perpetual replacement loop — not to mention you’re also spending boatloads of money.
+Batteries: You can’t live without them, but you never have any when you need them.
+If you’re a gadget geek, you know how frustrating it is to rely on disposable batteries.
+It’s like being stuck in a perpetual replacement loop — not to mention you’re also spending boatloads of money.

 If you use gadgets on the go, consider picking up a portable battery charger as well.

 Panasonic Eneloop Pro